This recipe for Chocolate Mousse Meringue Layer Cake is from Paula Shoyer's "The Kosher Baker" (Brandeis University Press, 2010).

 - 1 tablespoon sugar

-- chocolate chips, melted, to decorate top of cake (optional)
+- Optional: parve bittersweet chocolate or chocolate chips, melted, to decorate top of cake

 Prepare the Pans